 Mormon Station cabin and stockade first buildings in Genoa

 The original Reese's trading post burned in the Genoa fire of June 28th, 1910.
-In 1945, under the instigation of Assembly representative Otto Hussman (1880 - 1951) the Nevada Legislature appropriated $5,000 to build a replica of the original log cabin.
+In 1945, under the instigation of Assembly representative Otto Hussman (1880 - 1951) the Nevada Legislature appropriated $2,500 to help build a replica of the original log cabin.
+In 1947, another $2,500 was appropriated to begin the construction.
 The State Highway Department was given the task of researching the design and Edward S. Parsons, Department Architect, was given the specific task of drawing a set of plans based on his own research.

 The site of the log cabin/fort property was purchased from the Henry Cordes family and their home moved to their new property near the "first bridge" on Genoa Lane.

 As research progressed, photographs were studied with attention paid to landmarks and camera angles.
 An archeological dig was then made to confirm the site of the old cabin.

 Logs were cut close to Genoa and a bare building completed for the allotted $5,000.
 Logs for the cabin and stockade arrived in August of 1947 and construction began in September.
 In December of 1947, construction was completed and visitors were allowed to tour the cabin and stockade on weekends throughout the winter.
 Subsequent appropriations over the years provided electric lighting and display shelves and cases, plus a small section of the stockade fence.
 Pioneer families donated or loaned documents and artifacts to open the museum.